JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/llmstudio.md

 - Paste your API Key

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `⋮` button, and click on `Remove Connection`
+If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from LMStudio`
 ::

 ## Models